ukf/ukf-meta-meta/README.md

 The filtered `public` branch omits the `git svn` metadata from the commit messages, and omits all empty commits (those which didn't affect the filtered content).

+After `first_filter` has run, which will take five to ten minutes, you should have `master` and `public` branches which have different histories but represent the same content trees.
+Verify this as follows:

+    $ ./compare
+    Commit comments should be the same, hashes different: master 57b4d94 Delete embedded.pem after using it.
+    * public fd71f3b Delete embedded.pem after using it.

+    Tree values should be the same:
+       master:  tree 6867e1000b02b14305ba604e141939c3beb72215
+       public:  tree 6867e1000b02b14305ba604e141939c3beb72215

+    Number of revisions should be different:
+       master:  11744
+       public:  1081

 ### First Publication

 ### Subsequent Updates